Intercontinental Cup 2019: Narender Gahlot becomes India's second youngest goalscorer | Goal.com

 Intercontinental Cup 2019: Narender Gahlot becomes India's second youngest goalscorer

-18-year-old Narender Gahlot became the second youngest India international to score a goal for the national team after he headed home Anirudh Thapa’s corner against Syria.
+18-year-old Narender Gahlot became the second-youngest India international to score a goal for the national team after he headed home Anirudh Thapa’s corner against Syria on Tuesday.

 The enviable record is still held by Jerry Zirsanga, a well-known player from Mizoram who became the youngest player to score for the national team back in May 2004.

-The defender beat Indian footballing legend Bhaichung Bhutia by les than a month to climb up the podium and write his name in history.
+The defender beat Indian footballing legend Bhaichung Bhutia by less than a month to climb up the podium and write his name into the history books.
 The former Indian skipper scored his first against Uzbekistan in the 1995 Nehru Cup, achieving the feat at the age of 18 years and 103 days.

 Prodigal striker Lallianzuala Chhangte - who was previously third on the list – has now been pushed to fourth.
 The Delhi Dynamos winger scored a brace at the age of 18 years and 140 days against Nepal in the SAFF Championship in 2015.